-Since its inception in 2002, Scottish Independent Advocacy Alliance’s purpose has been to promote, support and defend independent advocacy across Scotland.
+Since its inception in 2002, Scottish Independent Advocacy Alliance’s purpose has been to promote, support and advocate independent advocacy across Scotland.
 Below you can read about the beginning of the independent advocacy movement in Scotland and find out how SIAA was established.

 Origins of independent advocacy in Scotland